 Like all dogs, the Havanese should receive proper training.
 These dogs are intelligent and attentive, therefore they tend to learn quickly.
 General training will contribute to your dog's overall happiness and help it become a well-mannered member of the family.

 One drawback is that the Havanese can take longer to housebreak.
 You will need to be consistent during this period or provide a doggy door so the dog has access to the outside.
 Many of them don't like to get wet, so it's good to have a covered area available.
 On the other hand, if they grow up around water, they can be good swimmers.
-In general, the Havanese should be an indoors dog.
+In general, the Havanese should be an indoor dog.

 Common Health Problems

 Responsible breeders strive to maintain the highest breed standards as established by kennel clubs like the AKC.
 Dogs bred by these standards are less likely to inherit health conditions.
 However, some hereditary health problems can occur in the breed.

 The following are some conditions to be aware of:

 - Deafness: This is often a congenital condition in the Havanese.

 - Patellar Luxation: This is a loose knee joint that can lead to lameness and knee arthritis.

 - Hip Dysplasia: While this is often thought to be a condition for large dogs, the Havanese are also prone to this condition in the elbows and hips.
 This malformation in the joints can cause pain and lameness.

-- Hypothyroidism: The Havanese have a high rate underactive thyroid glands and may it require treatment through the dog's life to help regulate its metabolism.
+- Hypothyroidism: The Havanese has a high rate of underactive thyroid glands and may it require treatment through the dog's life to help regulate its metabolism.

 Diet and Nutrition

 Feed your Havanese two meals a day with a total of one-half to one cup of dry dog food.
-Don't leave out food for free-feeding or you may discover he has gained weight.
-Obesity can reduce a dog's lifespan and lead to other conditions.
+Don't leave out food for free-feeding or you may discover weight gain; obesity can reduce a dog's lifespan and lead to other conditions.
 Discuss any weight gain with your veterinarian and what type of feeding schedule, food, and exercise is appropriate for your dog.